-Orioles to add veteran right-hander Edwin Jackson to major league roster on Wednesday, source says
+Orioles to add veteran right-hander Edwin Jackson to major league roster today, source says

 Jackson initially had an opt-out in his minor league contract that he could exercise Thursday, but he agreed to extend his stay at Norfolk.
 Starting Monday at 11:59 p.m., he had 24 hours to exercise his opt-out and then the Orioles had 48 hours after that to either add him to their 25-man major league roster or release him from his contract, allowing him to become a free agent.

-The club is expected to add Jackson to its 25-man roster before Wednesday’s game.
+The club is expected to add Jackson to its 25-man roster before tonight's game.
 The Orioles must make a corresponding 25-man move to make space for Jackson.
 There was one available spot on the organizational 40-man roster for Jackson, created Sunday when left-handed reliever Paul Fry cleared waivers and was outrighted to Norfolk.

 Eleven of Jackson’s 12 appearances at Norfolk were in relief and he had a 3.12 ERA in 17 1/3 relief innings.
 His past three outings have been scoreless, and he’s been used in a variety of relief roles over that span – pitching 1 2/3 scoreless innings last Monday, recording three scoreless frames two days later and posting a three-up, three-down ninth-inning save in his most recent appearance Saturday.